greezybacon/mcontrol/doc/cli-test.md

 The call stack is limited by the available memory in the Python runtime.
 Ensure that your `call` and `return` commands are balanced.

+If an expression is given, its value will be returned and will be the value of the `call` command that invoked the current label.
+Any valid Python expression is welcome.

 save
 ----